Futures exchange

 A futures exchange or futures market is a central financial exchange where people can trade standardized futures contracts defined by the exchange.
 Futures contracts are derivatives contracts to buy or sell specific quantities of a commodity or financial instrument at a specified price with delivery set at a specified time in the future.
 Futures exchanges provide physical or electronic trading venues, details of standardized contracts, market and price data, clearing houses, exchange self-regulations, margin mechanisms, settlement procedures, delivery times, delivery procedures and other services to foster trading in futures contracts.
+Futures exchanges can be integrated under the same brand name or organization with other types of exchanges, such as stock markets, options markets, and bond markets.
 Futures exchanges can be organized as non-profit member-owned organizations or as for-profit organizations.
-Futures exchanges can be integrated under the same brand name or organization with other types of exchanges, such as stock markets, options markets, and bond markets.
-Non-profit member-owned futures exchanges benefit their members, who earn commissions and revenue acting as brokers or market makers.
-For-profit futures exchanges earn most of their revenue from trading and clearing fees.
+Non-profit, member-owned futures exchanges benefit their members, who earn commissions and revenue acting as brokers or market makers; they are privately owned.
+For-profit futures exchanges earn most of their revenue from trading and clearing fees, and are often public corporations.